zvedenyuk/pervonah-vk-spambot/README.md

 # Pervonah VK spambot
-A spambot for vk.com that publishes your image in first comments to every new post of a specified group or public page.
+A spambot for vk.com that publishes your image in a first comment to every new post of a specified group or public page.

 ## Before you start
 You need to create an app at VK's developer section.
 Open file `getstarted.php` in your browser to get the instructions.
 Also, if you want to bypass captcha you will need an Antigate API key.